 Seriously, professional stock photography can be very affordable nowadays, but it is still paid for.
 There are, however, sites offering stock photos that you can download and use without paying.

 Bear in mind, though, that these free stock photo sites are not giving images away, they are simply giving licenses to use the images for free – free stock images are still subject to copyright, model rights, etc.

-There are several types of licenses for free photos: Creative Commons and its many variants, simply put them in the Public Domain or even custom license agreements.
-Some require attribution –crediting the author/the website you got it from–, some not.
+There are several types of licenses for free photos: Creative Commons and its many variants simply put them in the Public Domain, or even custom license agreements.
+Some require attribution –crediting the author/the website you got it from–, some do not.
 But with very few exceptions, free stock photos aren’t truly verified for legal validity, so you are at your own risk using them for commercial-oriented projects.
 For personal use, they are ok.